multiversx/mx-chain-scripts/README.md

 The current scripts version aims to bring the validator experience to a higher standard.
 This variant of the scripts can be used on any of the Elronds Networks (mainnet,testnet or devnet) by setting the new `ENVIRONMENT` variable.
+The `ENVIRONMENT` variable will direct the scripts to use the correct elrond-configs repositories (elrond-config-mainnet|testnet|devnet).
 Running an observers plus proxy stack is also supported on all Elrond Networks.
 Following a few simple steps, you can run your node(s) on the local machine.
 Each node will run in background as a separate systemd unit.
+A new addition to the scripts is the performance assessment tool which you can use to benchmark your machine and ensure performance is adequate.

 ## REQUIREMENTS